Glen412710/U13A2_Glen/README.md

 I have made the nav bar so i can be more easy for users to choose what page e.g Accessories to navigate around the website.
 For Design A and B.

 I have made the Background having a baby blue #D4F1F4.
-The navigation bar navy blue #05445E, and when you hightlight one of the buttons it will change the colour to BlueGreen #75E6DA and then have the subheadings Blue Grotto #189AB4.
+The navigation bar navy blue #05445E, and when you highlight one of the buttons it will change the color to BlueGreen #75E6DA and then have the subheadings Blue Grotto #189AB4.

 The reason why i have made this design because:
-+ Is to show the buyers to find the best phones to choose the best phone from the websit.
++ Is to show the buyers to find the best phones to choose the best phone from the website.
-+ To atract buyer that are interested in phones.
++ To attract buyer that are interested in phones.
 + To look more professional and interesting.
 + Easy to navigate to other pages.
 + Easy to access for customers to buy.